xeokit/xeokit-docs/README.md

 New planned parts of documentation which cannot be served as static files by docusaurus are aims to be embed as iframes too

-As result docusaurus is router for whole documentation for xeokit, and gives user to browser all aspects o f xeokit without leaving a page.
+As result docusaurus is router for whole documentation for xeokit, and gives user to browser all aspects of xeokit without leaving a page.

+# Deployment architecture

+## Docker compose stack
+`rp.xeokit.io` - traefik, reverse proxy
+`xeokit.io` - docusaurus build served by nginx, single source of truth `sdk-examples.xeokit.io` - vite build served by nginx, sdk v3 typescript examples